Search Knowledge Base by Keyword

-In the Verity heatmap section, you can adjust several settings that affect which geometry the heatmap is calculated against, the type of gradient, step sizes, range, and the visibility of a legend that displays the values that correspond to each color in the heatmap.
-The heat-map display will be set to “None” by default.
-However, if you wish to have the colorized heatmap displayed, you can choose between the “AsDesigned,” “As-Designed Uncorrected,” and “As-Built” heatmaps.
+In the Verity Heatmap section, you can adjust several settings that affect which geometry the heatmap is calculated against, the type of gradient, step sizes, range, and the visibility of the heatmap legend.
+The heatmap display will be set to None by default.
+However, if you wish to have the colorized heatmap displayed, you can choose between the AsDesigned, AsDesigned Uncorrected, and AsBuilt heatmaps.
 If no heatmap is selected, the heatmap legend will auto-hide even when checked.

 You can also change the gradient that is used for the heatmap.
 There are three options to choose from, and all of these will be correctly reflected in the heatmap scale legend.